TRatnas/ProjetDeepLearnig_IAS/README.md

 <p align="center"><img src="ProjetDL_images/desc.png" /></p>

 ## Description
-Open up your pantry and you’re likely to find several wheat products.
-Indeed, your morning toast or cereal may rely upon this common grain.
-Its popularity as a food and crop makes wheat widely studied.
-To get large and accurate data about wheat fields worldwide, plant scientists use image detection of "wheat heads"—spikes atop the plant containing grain.
-These images are used to estimate the density and size of wheat heads in different varieties.
-Farmers can use the data to assess health and maturity when making management decisions in their fields.
+The majority of food products are made from wheat.
+Thanks to its popularity in use, wheat is widely studied in the agricultural field.
+Specialists are working on detecting an image of wheat ears collected from many wheat fields around the world.
+Described as spikes at the top of the plant containing the grain, the images of wheat ears are processed to estimate its size and density in different varieties.
+Farmers will be able to use the data to assess health and maturity when making management decisions in their fields.

-However, accurate wheat head detection in outdoor field images can be visually challenging.
-There is often overlap of dense wheat plants, and the wind can blur the photographs.
-Both make it difficult to identify single heads.
+However, accurately detecting wheat ears in outdoor field images can be visually difficult.
+There are often overlaps of dense wheat plants and weather such as wind can blur the photographs.
+Both make it difficult to identify unique heads.
 Additionally, appearances vary due to maturity, color, genotype, and head orientation.
-Finally, because wheat is grown worldwide, different varieties, planting densities, patterns, and field conditions must be considered.
-Models developed for wheat phenotyping need to generalize between different growing environments.
-Current detection methods involve one- and two-stage detectors (Yolo-V3 and Faster-RCNN), but even when trained with a large dataset, a bias to the training region remains.
+Finally, as wheat is cultivated all over the world, different varieties, planting densities, patterns and field conditions must be taken into account.
+The models developed for the phenotyping of wheat must be generalized between different growing environments.
+Current detection methods involve one and two stage detectors (Yolo-V3 and Faster-RCNN), but even when trained with a large dataset, a bias towards the training region remains.

-The Global Wheat Head Dataset is led by nine research institutes from seven countries: the University of Tokyo, Institut national de recherche pour l’agriculture, l’alimentation et l’environnement, Arvalis, ETHZ, University of Saskatchewan, University of Queensland, Nanjing Agricultural University, and Rothamsted Research.
-These institutions are joined by many in their pursuit of accurate wheat head detection, including the Global Institute for Food Security, DigitAg, Kubota, and Hiphen.
+With improved detection, farmers can better assess their crops.

-In this competition, you’ll detect wheat heads from outdoor images of wheat plants, including wheat datasets from around the globe.
-Using worldwide data, you will focus on a generalized solution to estimate the number and size of wheat heads.
-To better gauge the performance for unseen genotypes, environments, and observational conditions, the training dataset covers multiple regions.
-You will use more than 3,000 images from Europe (France, UK, Switzerland) and North America (Canada).
-The test data includes about 1,000 images from Australia, Japan, and China.
+The goal of this Kaggle competition is to detect wheat ears from outdoor images of wheat plants from around the world.
+Using global data, a generalized solution will have to be found to estimate the number and size of wheat ears.
+To better assess the performance of genotypes, environments, and invisible viewing conditions, the training dataset covers multiple regions.

-Wheat is a staple across the globe, which is why this competition must account for different growing conditions.
-Models developed for wheat phenotyping need to be able to generalize between environments.
-If successful, researchers can accurately estimate the density and size of wheat heads in different varieties.
-With improved detection farmers can better assess their crops, ultimately bringing cereal, toast, and other favorite dishes to your table.

 ## Data

+The Global Wheat Head dataset is led by nine research institutes from seven countries: the University of Tokyo, the National Research Institute for Agriculture, Food and the Environment, Arvalis, ETHZ, the University of Saskatchewan, University of Queensland, Nanjing Agricultural University and Rothamsted Research.
+These institutions are joined by many in their quest to accurately detect wheat ears, including the World Food Security Institute, DigitAg, Kubota and Hiphen.
+Approximately 3000 images from Europe (France, United Kingdom, Switzerland) and North America (Canada) are used and the test data includes approximately 1000 images from Australia, Japan, and China.

+The data are images of wheat fields, with bounding boxes for each ear of wheat identified.
+All images do not include the ears of wheat.
+The images were recorded in many places around the world.
+CSV data is simple - image ID and image width and height are included.
+There is a line in train.csv for each bounding box.
+Not all images have bounding boxes.
+Most of the images in the test set are hidden.
+A small subset of test images has been included for writing code.

 More details on the data acquisition and processes are available at https://arxiv.org/abs/2005.02162

-**What should I expect the data format to be?**\
-The data is images of wheat fields, with bounding boxes for each identified wheat head.
-Not all images include wheat heads / bounding boxes.
-The images were recorded in many locations around the world.

-The CSV data is simple - the image ID matches up with the filename of a given image, and the width and height of the image are included, along with a bounding box (see below).
-There is a row in train.csv for each bounding box.
-Not all images have bounding boxes.
-Most of the test set images are hidden.
-A small subset of test images has been included for your use in writing code.

 **What am I predicting?**\
-You are attempting to predict bounding boxes around each wheat head in images that have them.
-If there are no wheat heads, you must predict no bounding boxes.
+You are attempting to predict bounding boxes around each wheat head in the pictures that contain them.
+If there are no ears of wheat, you must predict no bounding boxes.

 **Files**
 * train.csv - the training data